 MASSIMILIANO PERUGIA, of Ravenna, is a very passionate collector of both sub and divers, has an incredible amount of pieces that does not exhibit, does not sell and does not catalog, only exchange with others when the opportunity happens.
 We do not define a collector, we hope it becomes.

 NICOLETTA CODIFERRO from Verona, Naui representative in Italy for many years and diving course director, now Naui lifetime member, who contributed to the translation of part of this website.

 LORENZO CERVELLIN from Venice.
 In his large well-stocked shop in Marghera there is everything for sports and professional diving, in a context decorated with Roman amphorae (in reality they are only perfect reproductions) and ancient helmets for divers.
 In the back there are two boxes full of old equipment in a corner, partly published on this site.
 They should one day show themselves in an absolutely original and ambitious exhibition that deserves to be soon realized.

 DAVID WILSON from Newcastle in North East England.
 He has snorkelled in European and American waters over six decades.
-He collect diving literature, fins, masks, snorkels, suits.
+He collect diving literature, including rare and precious catalogs that will gradually appear on this site.
+Then fins, masks, snorkels, suits.
 He is currently researching basic diving equipment production across mid-twentieth-century Europe.

 MARCO GUGLIELMINO ”Willly the Kid” from Turin, freediver and great fan of underwater hunting.
 In his curriculum there is an impressive number of patents and the list of his trips aimed at his favorite activity seems endless.
 He has contributed to this site with a remarkable collection of historical documents and images, all relating to freediving and the equipment dedicated to it.